choo-kyunghyun/sparkle/README.md

 ## Features

-### Master object
+### Hierarchy

-A single game object manages all systems.
-This allows for a quick understanding of the entire code and makes maintenance easy.
+The project has a unique hierarchical structure.
+Each game element exists as a sub-element of the top-level element called Game.
+This makes maintenance easy and improves code readability.

-### UI manager
+### UI Manager

-The project provides a UI manager.
-Buttons placed in the room editor are automatically managed by the manager.
-This makes it easy to add and manage UI elements.
+The UI elements placed in the Room editor are automatically managed by the manager.
+Each element is automatically updated.

 ### Camera

 A camera object that supports both 2D and 3D is provided.
-You only need to select one of the pre-written update functions.
-This allows for easy application of camera settings suitable for various game genres.
+Various methods and update scripts are available.
+You can place the configuration object in the Room editor to select and use the desired camera.
+Update scripts for different genres of games are provided.

+### Input Manager

+Input Manager When binding input keys, they are stored as functions rather than constants.
+This allows you to manage all types of inputs, such as keyboard, mouse, and gamepad, in a single table.
+It supports key setting presets.

+### Delta Time

+Everything will move independently of the frame rate.

+### Actor Manager

+In this project, both players and non-playable characters are actors.
+An actor object is provided, and the actor manager will manage them.

+### Audio Manager

+The audio manager will be supported in the future.

+### String

+Do you want to use various colors and fonts in a single string?
+Use String.
+You can change the color in the middle of the string with color tags like `<color=#666666>`, or change the font in the middle with font tags like `<font=fnt_sparkle>`.
+This String is used in various UIs of this project.

 ## License